akhiil1/Amazon_Prime_Clone/README.md

 https://drive.google.com/file/d/1aXJL-ZlFuaUyo0H7OqNyhhQz2n3AdfgF/view?usp=sharing

-This file link where you find the entire file Zip.
+This is a file link where you can find the entire file Zip.
-Due to large volume of size i have uploaded there.
+Due to the large volume of size, I have uploaded it there.